-- If an initiative’s primary objective is development and the organization tries to also use it for performance management, feedback provider selection and the way people answer and provide feedback will all be affected.
+- If an initiative’s primary objective is development and the company tries to also use it for performance management, feedback provider selection and the way people answer and provide feedback will all be affected.

-- Perceptions of confidentiality and anonymity influence who participants ask to provide feedback and how free those feedback providers feel to offer candid feedback.
+- Perceptions of confidentiality and anonymity influence who people ask to provide feedback and how free those feedback providers feel to offer candid feedback.
 You get more honest and helpful feedback when there is confidentiality and anonymity.
 (Aside from our amazing service and expertise, confidentiality and anonymity of feedback are common reasons why companies hire us as a third party.)

 - What message do you want to send to your employees?
 This relates to the point about knowing your primary objective with the effort.
 You do not want to convey that something is a development initiative and later use the data for performance management.
 That will damage the trust your employees have in the company.